HimplHeap Entailment

 Exercise: 1 star, standard, especially useful (himpl_frame_lr)

 The monotonicity property of the star operator w.r.t. entailment can also be stated in a symmetric fashion, as shown next.
 Prove this result.
-Hint: exploit the transitivity of entailment (himpl_trans) and the asymmetric monotonicity result (himpl_frame_l).
+Hint: exploit the transitivity of entailment (himpl_trans) and the asymmetric monotonicity results from the two prior exercises.

 Lemma himpl_frame_lr : H1 H1' H2 H2',